cbolisetti/multiappfracflow/doc/content/index.md

 !media media/fracture_diffusion_conforming_mesh.png
 	style=width:60%;margin:auto;padding-top:2.5%;
 	id=fracture_diffusion_conforming_mesh
-	caption=The mesh in the conforming case
+	caption=The matrix mesh in the conforming case

 !media media/fracture_diffusion_nonconforming_mesh.png
 	style=width:60%;margin:auto;padding-top:2.5%;
 	id=fracture_diffusion_nonconforming_mesh
-	caption=The mesh in the nonconforming case
+	caption=The matrix mesh in the nonconforming case, where the red line is the fracture

 The conforming case is explored using a non-MultiApp approach and a MultiApp approach, while the nonconforming case can only be explored using a MultiApp approach.